TitoSaavedra/beauty_album/README.md

 Desktop viewer for Black Desert Online beauty presets.
 Browses local preset archives, displays images and metadata, syncs new presets from Garmoth automatically, and injects customization files into the game output directory.

-Built with Tauri 2.0, Rust, Svelte 4, and a bundled Python/FastAPI scraper.
+Built with Tauri 2.0, Rust, and Svelte 4.
+No Python or external runtime required.

 ---